ASKurz/blogdown/content/blog/2022-06-13-just-use-multilevel-models-for-your-pre-post-rct-data/index.md

 [^1]: The term **RCT** can apply to a broader class of designs, such as those including more than two conditions, more than two assessment periods, and so on.
 For the sake of this blog post, we’ll ignore those complications.

 [^2]: That whole “in the population” bit is a big ol’ can of worms.
 In short, recruit participants who are similar to those who you’d like to generalize to.
 Otherwise, chaos may ensue.

+[^3]: A few months after publishing this blog post, I ran across a similar simulation study by O’Connell et al. ([2017](#ref-oConnell2017methods)).
+Their study was larger and more professional, and they looked at a greater number of ANOVA and ANCOVA variants.
+However, whereas they did include results for the multilevel ANOVA, they did not consider the multilevel ANCOVA.
+Happily, the overall conclusions of this blog post line up well with O’Connell and colleagues, with the exception that they missed the opportunity to show the prowess of the multilevel ANCOVA approach.